School for Higher and Professional Education

-School for Higher and Professional Education (SHAPE, 才晉高等教育學院) is a post-secondary educational institution in Hong Kong which offers "top-up" degree programmes to holders of higher diplomas to allow them to receive a bachelor's degree.
-The School is a constituent of the Vocational Training Council (VTC).
+School for Higher and Professional Education (SHAPE, 才晉高等教育學院) is a public post-secondary educational institution under the Vocational Training Council in Hong Kong.

+It offers "top-up" degree programmes to holders of higher diplomas to allow them to receive a bachelor's degree.
 It was established in 2003 as a collaborative effort of the VTC and a number of overseas institutions.
 SHAPE offers programmes in finance, applied science, business and management, information technology, design, engineering, and hospitality.

 SHAPE has campuses in Chai Wan, Tsing Yi, Sha Tin, Wanchai, Kwun Tong, Tseung Kwan O, and Tuen Mun.

 Partner Institutions

 Degrees from SHAPE are developed and awarded in collaboration with the following institutions: